leratorabotapi/coronatrackerapp/README.md

 ### `Description`
 This app uses an API that displays covid 19 stats.

+This app also relies on the Material-UI libray for some components and styling

 A side project of mine that I would really like input on.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).